ProcessPA/jekyll-site/_posts/2019-03-20-governance-documentation-try-quality-over-quantity.md

 date: 2019-03-20 11:00:00 +1000
 author: Process PA Team
 layout: post
-permalink: /ExecutiveMatters/governance-documents-try-quality-over-quantity
+permalink: /ExecutiveMatters/the-big-3-board-documents-you-need-for-you-meeting
 categories:
   - Governance
   - Management
   - Tips
 ---

-Streamline your governance documentation to keep your meetings running smoothly.
+When it comes to meetings, you need to understand what occurred, what needs to be done from the meeting, and in general how well the meeting went.
+This is where documents come in to play.

-Think of how many documents you need to bring to a meeting.
+What blows the mind thought, is think of how many documents you need to bring to a meeting.
 Think of how many get *created* in your meetings.
-There’s your minutes, your agenda, budgets, reports, copies of bylaws, action items, etc etc etc. Do you really need all these things?
+There’s your minutes, your agenda, budgets, reports, copies of bylaws, action items, etc. Do you really need all these things?
 How many of them will even be read?

 The answer is probably yes, you do need them.
 But!
 Think about how many of these you create.
 How much time do you and your committee spend writing, editing, and printing them?
 Not to mention all that paper.
 So let's have a look at three of the major types of governance, and we’ll explore how you improve their quality, while lessening their quantity.

-### Minutes

-Minutes are how you take notes of your meetings - you know that.
-There are dozens of ways to do this, and by hand is easily the worst.
-It’s slow, and it’ll need extensive revision later.

-You can find plenty of great templates and software online, but the key to taking effective minutes no matter the system is brevity.
-This is quality over quantity at its most elemental.
-You don’t need to write every detail, and what you do write should be short and snappy.

-A quick title for the order of business and any agreed-upon outcomes is perfect.
-Small notes like “a discussion of the options ensued” are fine, but not always necessary.

 ### Agenda